ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+180 years.
+Near the grave stood a venerable
+apple tree, when and by whom planted is
+not known.
+This tree had sent two of its
+main roots into the graves of Mr. and Mrs.
+Williams.
+The larger root had pushed its
 way through the earth till it reached the
 precise spot occupied by the skull of Roger
 Williams.
 There making a turn, as if going